MarkNahabedian/SquareDanceFormationDiagrams/README.md

 </a>
 for more details.

-The sd_graph subdirectory contains a python program that thansforms the sequence files written by Bill Ackerman's "sd, A Square Dance Caller's Helper" into a graph with square dance formations as nodes and square dance calls as the edges betweeen them.
+The sd_graph subdirectory contains a python program that transforms the sequence files written by Bill Ackerman's "sd, A Square Dance Caller's Helper" into a graph with square dance formations as nodes and square dance calls as the edges betweeen them.
 See the README